 \section{Introduction}

-Classical electrodynamics, most prominently developed by James Clerk Maxwell, is one of the greatest theories ever since Newton's mechanics.
-In classical electrodynamics, there are some key points concerned in this paper: \begin{itemize} \item[(1)] The existence of electromagnetic waves was predicted theoretically, then confirmed by experiments by Heinrich Hertz; \item[(2)] Electromagnetic fields carry energy and momentum as perfect as ordinary matters.
-Neither the energy-momentum tensor of ordinary matters nor that of electromagnetic fields is conserved.
-Instead, the conserved energy-momentum tensor must be the sum for both that of ordinary matters and that of electromagnetic fields. \item[(3)] There are nontrivial solutions of source-free Maxwell equations, meaning that electromagnetic fields could exist independent of charges and currents. \item[(4)] In this way electromagnetic fields are recognized as an existing form of matters, not just an imaginary or mathematical concept. \item[(5)] In vacuum, electromagnetic waves propagate at a universal speed $c$, having nothing to do with time, space point, propagation direction, as well as the state of the emitting source.
-The speed $c$ is that of light in vacuum.
-Thus James~C.~Maxwell concluded that light is nothing but a kind of electromagnetic waves, hence dominated by the Maxwell equations. \item[(6)] It also seems that the speed of light, in vacuum, is independent of (inertial) reference frames. \end{itemize}
+Classical electrodynamics, which was developed mostly by James Clerk Maxwell, is one of the greatest theories ever since Newton's mechanics.
+In classical electrodynamics, there are some key points concerned in this paper: \begin{itemize} \item[(1)] The existence of electromagnetic waves were at first predicted theoretically, then and confirmed experimentally by Heinrich Hertz later; \item[(2)] Electromagnetic fields carry energy and momentum as well as ordinary matters.
+The energy-momentum tensor of ordinary matters is not conserved, and the energy-momentum tensor of EM fields is not conserved,neither.However, the energy-momentum tensor of ordinary matters and electromagnetic fields combined is a conservative quantity. \item[(3)] There are nontrivial solutions of source-free Maxwell equations, which means that electromagnetic fields could exist independent of charges and currents. \item[(4)]In this way Electromagnetic fields are recognized as an existing special form of matter not rather than just an imagination or mathematical concept. \item[(5)] In vacuum, electromagnetic waves propagate at a universal speed $c$having nothing to do irrelevant with time, space point, propagation direction, as well as the state of the emitting source.
+The speed $c$ is that equivalent to the speed of light in vacuum.
+Thus James C. Maxwell concluded that light is nothing but a kind of electromagnetic waves, hence and is also dominated by the Maxwell equations. \item[(6)] It also seems that the speed of light, in vacuum, is independent of different choices of (inertial) reference frames. \end{itemize}

 The validity of point~(6) was an open question before 1905.
-This question, together with the problem of the covariance of electrodynamics, finally resulted in the special theory of relativity (SR), and then the general theory of relativity (GR).
-Especially, point~(6) is recognized by Albert Einstein as a fundamental postulate of SR, {\red the principle of invariant light speed.}
+This question, together with the problem of the covariance of electrodynamics, finally resulted in the discovery of the special theory of relativity (SR), and then the general theory of relativity (GR).
+Especially, point~(6) is recognized by Albert Einstein as a fundamental postulate of SR, the principle of the invariance of light speed.

 In SR, electrodynamics is well adapted to the relativistic concept of spacetime, with all the above points perfectly preserved.